cocktailmarketing.co.uk torquayhairdressers.co.uk i-pilates.co.uk galleonstudiohire.co.uk futureofhope.co.uk

 This traditional country blues song was a favorite of Dust Bowl refugees headed for California, and even appears in the film version of John Steinbeck’s The Grapes of Wrath.

-“Morning Dew” by Bonnie Dobson, “Morning Dew” by Jeff Beck w/Rod Stewart, and “Morning Dew” by the Grateful Dead (Bonnie Dobson)
+“Morning Dew” by Bonnie Dobson, by Jeff Beck and Rod Stewart, and by the Grateful Dead (Bonnie Dobson)

 Another Grateful Dead standard, first played live at the Human Be-In in S.F. in Jan.
-1967, this original version by its Canadian folksinger composer, Bonnie Dobson, apparently was never heard by the Dead.
+1967, this original version by its Canadian folksinger composer, Bonnie Dobson, which appears on The Music Never Stopped: Roots of the Grateful Dead, apparently was never heard by the Dead.
 This classic anti-nuclear song was recorded at Gerde’s Folk City in NYC for Folkways in 1962.
 Jerry Garcia didn’t remember the Dobson version, but it was covered extensively in the 1960s by folk artists such as Fred Neil, pop artists such as Tim Rose, and the next version, by Jeff Beck and Rod Stewart.

-The Jeff Beck arrangement is based on the hit version by Tim Rose, but set in a hard rock format.
-Future Rolling Stone Ron Wood played bass, Nicky Hopkins played piano, and of course Jeff Beck played lead guitar.
+The Jeff Beck arrangement on Truth is based on the hit version by Tim Rose, but set in a hard rock format.
+Future Rolling Stone Ron Wood played bass, Nicky Hopkins played piano, Rod Stewart sang, and of course Jeff Beck played lead guitar.
 Jeff Beck had just left the Yardbirds, where he had played on hits such as “You’re a Better Man Than I” and “Shapes of Things”.
 Rod Stewart would go on to be, well, Rod Stewart.

 The Grateful Dead’s early cover of “Morning Dew” on the band’s first album is one of the strongest arguments that folk music was one of the chief inspirations of psychedelic jam music.